top of page

 Bio

-Mena Williams is an Afro-Caribbean American composer and classical pianist from Miami, Florida.
-She started composing at the age of eleven, courtesy of a summer camp offered at the University of Miami, where she realized that she enjoyed expressing herself through her own music rather than through someone else's.
-Mena is currently pursuing her Bachelor of Music degree in Music Composition at the University of Redlands Conservatory of Music in Redlands, California and is studying under composition professors, Dr. Andre Myers and Dr. Anthony Suter.
+Mena Williams is an Afro-Caribbean American composer, writer, and classical pianist from Miami, Florida.
+She started composing at eleven, courtesy of a summer camp offered at the University of Miami, where she realized that she enjoyed expressing herself through her music rather than through someone else's.
+Mena holds a Bachelor of Music in Music Composition and a Bachelor of Arts in Creative Writing with an emphasis in fiction from the University of Redlands in Redlands, California.
+She is continuing her studies at California State University, Long Beach, and is pursuing a Master's of Music Degree in Composition.

-Mena is currently composing for concert music; however, for the longest time her main goal as a composer has been to write for movies and t.v shows; due to her immense love of films.
-Recently, she has decided to expand on her career goals and also hopes to write for video games and dance.
-Since these are other forms of visual media that she is extremely attached to.
+Mena is currently composing for concert music; however, her main goal as a composer has been to write for movies and TV shows, due to her immense love of films, as well as video games and dance, which are other forms of visual media she is extremely passionate about.

 References